 There has been a huge increase in recent years in the number of centres offering anything from short walks, to day-long treks with llamas (and indeed, alpacas too).
 But, how can you be sure that the animal's welfare has been properly considered before being asked to accompany you across the countryside?

-In response to concerns raised by the BLS, the British Alpaca Society (BAS) and members of the public alike, representatives from the BLS and BAS got together to draft a set of guidelines for members to sign up to in an attempt to demonstrate they are keen to follow good practice, putting the welfare of their animals over and above financial gain.
+In response to concerns raised by the BLS, the British Alpaca Society (BAS) and members of the public alike, representatives from the BLS and BAS got together in 2018, to draft a set of guidelines for members to sign up to, in an attempt to demonstrate they are keen to follow good practice, putting the welfare of their animals over and above financial gain.
 The following trekking businesses have all signed the code of conduct for trekking and are therefore, accredited with the BLS.

-The idea behind the code is that anybody who operates a llama and/or alpaca walking or trekking venture; whether this be in a commercial or a non-commercial manner, should consider their methods of operation under 4 key areas.
+The idea behind the guidelines for accreditation is that anybody who operates a llama and/or alpaca walking or trekking venture; whether this be in a commercial or a non-commercial manner, should consider their methods of operation under 4 key areas.
 These are grouped as:

 - GENERAL GOOD PRACTICE

 including the basic requirements such as HSE legislation, insurance, and biosecurity.
 Consultation with Local Authority regards any appropriate Welfare Licence.